TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 * **DM** This setting will direct message a user when they join your server.
 * **#Channel** This will post a welcome message in a channel when they join your server

-Once you have setup your welcome setting in discord you want to head over to your server settings on the Jeeves site.
+Once you have set up your welcome setting in discord you want to head over to your server settings on the Jeeves site.
 For more info head over to the [server management](/guides/Using-Jeeves-Website/#server-management) page for more information.

 **Aliases:** `none`